 Description: AppGraffiti.dll is not essential for Windows and will often cause problems.
 AppGraffiti.dll is located in a subfolder of "C:\Program Files".

-Known file sizes on Windows 8/7/XP are 271,080 bytes (23% of all occurrences), 271,048 bytes and 7 more variants.
+Known file sizes on Windows 10/8/7/XP are 271,048 bytes (21% of all occurrences), 271,080 bytes and 7 more variants.

 Recommended: Identify AppGraffiti.dll related errors

-A clean and tidy computer is the key requirement for avoiding problems with AppGraffiti.
+A clean and tidy computer is the key requirement for avoiding PC trouble.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.